mlanza/ai-literacy/201/12-exposing-waypoints.md

 You’re not outsourcing the work.
 You’re sharing it—and gaining visibility in return.

+So to leverage your efforts you need to develop a habit of capturing and curating these artifacts.
+That’s what **artifact curation** is about.
+It’s the ongoing practice of creating, refining, and restructuring so all the effort poured into systemizing work can be harvested and reused.
+The process doesn’t stop when the immediate job is done—it continues in the background, quietly building a library you can draw from.

 ### Wayfinding: Surfacing and Navigating Options

 Sometimes the next move isn’t deciding — it’s *surfacing more options*.
 And AI is unusually good at that.